Laboratory rat: Use in research

 Much of the genome of Rattus norvegicus has been sequenced.
 In October 2003, researchers succeeded in cloning two laboratory rats by nuclear transfer.
 This was the first in a series of developments that have begun to make rats tractable as genetic research subjects, although they still lag behind mice, which lend themselves better to the embryonic stem cell techniques typically used for genetic manipulation.
 Many investigators who wish to trace observations on behavior and physiology to underlying genes regard aspects of these in rats as more relevant to humans and easier to observe than in mice, giving impetus to the development of genetic research techniques applicable to rats.

 A 1972 study compared neoplasms in Sprague Dawleys from six different commercial suppliers and found highly significant differences in the incidences of endocrine and mammary tumors.
 There were even significant variations in the incidences of adrenal medulla tumors among rats from the same source raised in different laboratories.
 All but one of the testicular tumors occurred in the rats from a single supplier.
 The researchers found that the incidence of tumors in Sprague Dawleys from different suppliers varied as much from each other as from the other strains of rats.
 The authors of the study "stressed the need for extreme caution in evaluation of carcinogenicity studies conducted at different laboratories and/or on rats from different sources."

-During food rationing due to World War II, British biologists ate laboratory rat, creamed.
+During food rationing due to World War II, British biologists had eaten laboratory rats, creamed.

 Scientists have also spent time studying the thermoregulation of the rat's tail in research.
 The rat's tail works as a variable heat exchanger.
-The tail's blood flow is allows for thermoregulation to take place because it is under control of sympathetic vasoconstrictor nerves.
+The tail's blood flow allows for thermoregulation to take place because it is under control of sympathetic vasoconstrictor nerves.
 Vasodilation occurs when the tail temperature increases, causing heat loss.
 Vasoconstriction occurs when the tail temperature decreases allowing heat to be conserved.
 Thermoregulation in the rat tail has been used to study metabolism.